Life123 : Dynamical Modeling of Biological Systems

 will constitute a "row" in a tabular format

-MAIN DATA STRUCTURE for "tabular" mode:
+MAIN DATA STRUCTURE for "tabular" collections:

 A Pandas dataframe